EitanBakirov/slugs-game-final-project/README.md

 "Slugs" is a turn-based artillery strategy game where players control teams of comical, heavily armed worms.
 In a destructible 2D environment, the objective is to eliminate opponents using an array of bizarre weapons and tactics, making it a humorous and engaging multiplayer experience.

-For a more in depth overview of all the components and features implemented in the project visit - "Slugs-FinalProject-Overview"
+For a more in depth overview of all the components and features implemented in the project visit - "Slugs-FinalProject-Overview"<br>
 ![Overview](/Slugs-FinalProject-Overview.pdf)

 ## Screenshots